Miami Team Stax - NewsBreak

 Friday's Scores

-¶ Austin Hill Country def.
-Giddings State School , forfeit.
-May vs. San Marcos Baptist Academy, ccd.
-Mount Calm vs. Apple Springs, ccd.
-Welch Dawson vs. Hart, ccd.
+IMG Academy-Blue vs. Jones, ccd.
+Madison County vs. Ed White, ccd.
+Orlando Freedom vs. Oak Ridge, ccd.
+Trenton vs. Chiefland, ccd.
 Some high school football scores provided by Scorestream.com, https://scorestream.com/

 numberfire.com

-Baltimore Orioles infielder Jesus Aguilar is sitting Saturday in the team's game against the Houston Astros.
-Aguilar is being replaced at designated htiter by Adley Rutschman versus Astros starter Framber Valdez.
-In 496 plate appearances this season, Aguilar has a .232 batting average with a .657 OPS, 16 home runs,...
+Los Angeles Dodgers outfielder Joey Gallo is not in the lineup Thursday in the team's game against the San Diego Padres.
+Gallo is being replaced in left field by Trayce Thompson versus Padres starter Steven Wilson.
+In 393 plate appearances this season, Gallo has a .164 batting average with a...

 Comments / 0